dhiraj-instalily/hr_intelligence/README.md

 - ✅ Implemented GPT-4o-based schema extraction for more accurate resume parsing
 - ✅ Created an end-to-end pipeline script for the entire extraction process
 - ✅ Integrated OpenAI's function calling for reliable structured data extraction
+- ✅ Fixed resume extraction to capture complete resume text for each candidate
+- ✅ Added preview mode to LLM schema extraction for debugging

 ### Next Steps